 nayer Yidisher literatur

 (Lexicon for the

 Ruth Fisher Goodman

 Yankev (Jacob) Dinezon

 (1856 to August 29, 1919; 1859 according to J. E., 1852 according to The Book of Memories.)

 He was born in New Zhager (perhaps a newly formed area) near Kovno in Lithuania.
 He studied in cheder (Jewish elementary school) and in the yeshiva and was an avid reader.
 He was greatly influenced by two prominent advocates of the time: Hayyim Zak and Michel Gordin (1823-1890).

 When Dinezon was twelve years old his father died.
 He was raised by his uncle, Isaac Eliashev in Mohilev near the Dnieper River.

 He had brought the manuscripts of his first two romance novels to Vilna.
-The Effect of our Ancestors, (or a Play for Jewish Daughters, Storekeepers and Tavern Maids) and The Pleasant and Beloved, or The Dark Young Man.
+The Effect of Our Ancestors, or, A Play for Jewish Daughters, Storekeepers, and Tavern Maids) and The Beloved and Pleasing, or, The Dark Young Man.
 He was able to sell the first manuscript for a large honorarium, but the book was never published, probably because a wealthy Mohilever, who was a relative of the Vilna censor, recognized that the book portrayed his relative in a very negative light.

 According to Sh.
-Niger, The Pleasant and Beloved, or The Dark Young Man was “The first long novel and the first sentimental novel written in Yiddish.”
+Niger, The Beloved and Pleasing, or, The Dark Young Man was “The first long novel and the first sentimental novel written in Yiddish.”